-In the above example, the interface ETH0 is modified.
-Also, the IP address inside the eth0 interface is removed and MASTER = bond0 is appended.
+The interface ETH0 has been modified.
+Also, the IP address inside the eth0 interface has been removed and MASTER = bond0 is appended.

 - 3. Repeat step (2) for ifcfg-eth1. - 4.
 Restart the network service to load the new configuration:

 '''

 service network restart

 '''